 Do not wait until it is time to process your mortgage or personal loan.
-You could get a nasty surprise when you learn your credit score has taken a nosedive due to a credit report error.
+You could get a nasty surprise when you learn your credit score has taken a nosedive due to a serious credit report error.

-Errors on Credit Reports and Why They Matter
+Credit Report Errors and Why They Matter

 Your credit report is a snapshot of your financial track record.
 How you have managed your debts in the past, your open credit facilities, payment history and defaults, bankruptcy (if applicable), and employment history.